-Browser bookmarks are difficult to synchronize if you use more than one computer, possibly running different OS's and browsers.
-The only way to have your links accessible all the time is to keep them online.
-For me, social bookmarking sites were an overkill, as I only need a simple page listing all the links, with a basic interface to add/remove items.
-I can set this site to be my startup page in all browsers.
+The idea of this project is to organize links into groups, and access them from everywhere - to avoid having to synchronize browser bookmarks between different computers.
+For me, social bookmarking sites seemed too complicated, as I only need a simple page listing all the links, with a basic interface to add/remove items.
 A wiki would have been sufficient, but I decided to add some visual features, making the color of the links reflect their usage.
-The red component of the color shows how often they are clicked, compared to other links in the same group.
-This way the important ones are more easily found, and the ones never used can be spotted if needed.
+The red component of the color shows how often a link is clicked, compared to other links in the same group.
+This way the frequently used links are more easily located.
 Additionally, the color of a link decays with time, so links that haven't been clicked for a long time slowly change back to black.
 The green component shows how long ago the link was added.

 In the spirit of eating one's own dogfood, my bookmarks are organized this way.
 If you want to create a similar page of your own, I'll host it for free.
 The interface for editing the page should be easy to use, but it is quite quirky.
 You can do simple tasks like adding or removing links by clicking buttons, then saving the changes with your chosen pass-code.
 For other tasks, there is an admin interface, where you can pick from the menu or enter scripts for updating several things at the same time.
 For example, if your pass-code is foo, you can add a category and a link to it, with the following script:

 pcfoo acMyCategory alMyLink[http://mylink.com]MyCategory